 The following is an excerpt from Network Magazine, November 2019.
 Redistributed with permission.

 In 2014 Kelvatek’s parent company Camlin Group acquired a seven-year-old Italian company that specialised in using artificial intelligence to add value to commercial businesses.
 Henesis srl had previously counted automotive giant Toyota among its customers and was listed among the 12 most innovative Italian companies by US publication MIT Technology Review.
-Now fully integrated as Camlin Italy, this acquired unit has more than doubled its headcount to 30 and formed a specialist Machine Learning Group within its Parma premises.
+Now fully integrated, this acquired unit has more than doubled its headcount to 30 and formed a specialist Machine Learning Group within its Parma premises.

-“We have software engineers, robotics experts, mathematicians, physicians – many of us with PhDs, some with professional experience,” says Luca Mussi, senior research data scientist at Camlin Italy.
+“We have software engineers, robotics experts, mathematicians, physicians – many of us with PhDs, some with professional experience,” says Luca Mussi, senior research data scientist.
 “With so many different backgrounds and experiences, there are always different approaches available to any problem encountered.”
 A significant focus of the Machine Learning Group’s work is to take data from UK energy assets and formulate models to help the network operators in their day jobs.
 “We analyse very high frequency data,’ says Mussi.
 “Almost real-time voltage information, wave forms and sensor signals.”

 This isn’t easily done by the human eye, which is where the experts use intelligent modelling to allow powerful machines to crunch the numbers and find the story hidden in the wealth of input information.
 In one project, the group is looking to improve Kelvatek’s fault-location services by an advanced process of elimination – if engineers know exactly what type of asset is not working correctly, they can narrow down their physical search dramatically.
 So machines are trying to fathom which nuggets of data can identify malfunctioning asset types.